CMMC Compliance for San Diego Defense Contractors

 Stratify IT works with Defense Industrial Base (DIB) contractors in San Diego and across California to close the gap between where their cybersecurity posture currently stands and what CMMC Level 2 certification actually requires.
 That means a structured gap assessment against all 110 NIST SP 800-171 controls, a remediation roadmap with realistic timelines, and documentation that holds up under formal review by a certified third-party assessment organization (C3PAO).

-San Diego's defense contractor community spans naval systems, aerospace, C5ISR, and advanced research — each sector with its own CUI handling patterns, subcontractor dependencies, and operational constraints.
-Our engagements are scoped to reflect those specifics, not applied as a generic compliance template.
+San Diego's defense contractor community spans naval systems, aerospace, C5ISR, and advanced research: each sector with its own CUI handling patterns, subcontractor dependencies, and operational constraints.
+Our projects are scoped to reflect those specifics, not applied as a generic compliance template.
 Contact us for a scoped estimate based on your organization's size, current posture, and target certification level.

 What CMMC 2.0 Level 2 Actually Requires From San Diego Contractors